researchAmericanAI/research/README.md

 press command + spacebar and type terminal

-press enter or select the terminal icon
+use enter on the keyboard or select the icon

-navigate to the location where you downloaded the repository

-example:

-type

-cd ~/Downloads/research-main
+enter the following:

-*the location where you downloaded the repository; that may differ from the location above*
+cd ~/Downloads/research-main *(the location where you downloaded the repository may differ)*

-press enter

-type

-chmod +x start.command

-*allows the start.command on your Mac*
+chmod +x start.command *(allows the start.command on your Mac)*

-press enter

-type

-./start.command
+./start.command *(opens index.html, the UI. clicking index in the folder will reopen the UI if you lose it.)*

 *leave the terminal running...*

 done

-*double clicking the index.html will reopen the re:search terminal*

-*after the first run, the server can easily be ran by dragging and dropping the start.command into an empty terminal*
+*after the first time you run the chmod +x start.command, the server can simply be ran by executing the start.command from the root folder in an empty terminal window*

 PC:

 start.bat included

-yet to test
+i couldn't test

 if 'one clicking' start.bat fails

 files may run separately

+i'm awaiting feedback

+i hope it works and doesn't cause any trouble

+enjoy!